Skjoldrun/Skjoldrun.github.io/docs/csharp/json-de-serialization.md

 }
 ```

 With the `[JsonPropertyName("Machines")]` you can use different names as well and give the JSON serializer a hint, what to match to this property.
-With this you get more flexability in naming the Properties or the JSON names.
+With this you get more flexibility in naming the Properties or the JSON names.

 And now take a look on how to use all the above: